Egyptian pyramids: Meidum

 The pyramid at Meidum is one of three constructed during the reign of Sneferu, and is believed by some to have been started by that pharaoh's father and predecessor, Huni.
 However, that attribution is uncertain, as no record of Huni's name has been found at the site.
 It was constructed as a step pyramid and then later converted into the first "true" smooth-sided pyramid, when the steps were filled in and an outer casing added.
 The pyramid suffered several catastrophic collapses in ancient and medieval times.
 Medieval Arab writers described it as having seven steps, although today only the three uppermost of these remain, giving the structure its odd, tower-like appearance.
 The hill on which the pyramid is situated is not a natural landscape feature, it is the small mountain of debris created when the lower courses and outer casing of the pyramid gave way.

 Hawara

 Amenemhat III was the last powerful ruler of the Twelfth Dynasty, and the pyramid he built at Hawara, near the Faiyum, is believed to post-date the so-called "Black Pyramid" built by the same ruler at Dahshur.
 It is the Hawara pyramid that is believed to have been Amenemhet's final resting place.

 El Lahun

-The Pyramid of Senusret II at El Lahun is the southernmost royal-tomb pyramid structure in Egypt.
+The Pyramid of Senusret II at El Lahun or Al-Lāhūn is the southernmost royal-tomb pyramid structure in Egypt.
 Its builders reduced the amount of work necessary to construct it by using as its foundation and core a 12-meter-high natural limestone hill.